DataDog/apigentools/docs/index.md

 cd myspecrepo
 ```

-This will create a `myspecrepo` directory with a directory structure inside that apigentools expect.
+This will create an apigentools supported directory, `myspecrepo` where you can start defining your API spec.

 ### Writing the OpenAPI Specification